BuddhiLW/Blobing/content/md/posts/2021-12-17-Recursion-GP.md

 Sometimes we just urge to write down our thoughts, doesn't matter how simplistic or funny they may sound.
 That's one of those.

-> Although, entire economic and social models can arrive from these
+> Although, entire economic and social models can be arrive from these
-> banal thoughts, with inifinitely minused mathematical descriptions.
+> banal thoughts, with infinitely minused mathematical descriptions.